flectra-hq/flectra/doc/howtos/backend.rst

 Data files
 ----------

-Flectra is a highly data driven system.
+Odoo is a highly data driven system.
 Although behavior is customized using Python_ code part of a module's value is in the data it sets up when loaded.

-.. tip:: some modules exist solely to add data into Flectra
+.. tip:: some modules exist solely to add data into Odoo
     :class: aphorism

 Module data is declared via :ref:`data files <reference/data>`, XML files with